Skip to main content

 2 mentions Positive Neutral Negative

-The atmosphere is enhanced by satisfying weapon sounds, impactful explosions, and background chaos, effectively immersing players in a war-like environment.
-Additionally, the levels maintain the original layouts while incorporating more detailed elements that contribute to the overall ambiance.
+The atmosphere is praised for its immersive war setting, enhanced by satisfying weapon sounds, realistic explosions, and background shouting that contribute to a chaotic feel.
+Additionally, detailed level designs build upon the original layouts to enrich the overall ambiance.

 • “Most weapons sound satisfying, and the explosions and background shouting really add to the chaotic atmosphere of war.”